phobos-/java_lab/README.md

 # java_lab

-** REMEMBER TO CHANGE EVERY HARDCODED FILE PATH, ETC TO REFLECT WHAT'S IN YOUR FILESYSTEM ** ** most of the configuration parameters is in .properties files **
+**REMEMBER TO CHANGE EVERY HARDCODED FILE PATH, ETC TO REFLECT WHAT'S IN YOUR FILESYSTEM** **most of the configuration parameters are in properties.txt files**

 # lab1
 To test the **lab1** module go to lab1 in Intellij, open main.java.pl.edu.pwr.Main and press ALT + SHIFT + F10.